mburnayev/B.BOYT/README.md

 ## Project Overview
 This portion of the system is comprised of the following components:
 - Raspberry Pi 3B
-- USB Microphone
+- USB microphone
-- USB Speaker
+- USB speaker
-- FSR element
+- DHT11 temperature sensor
-- Motor
+- TT motor

 The B.BOYT system starts off by passively listening to its environment, awaiting a user to address it.
 If the B.BOYT microphone captures audio that sounds like "boy", it will confirm that someone was addressing it by replying "yes father?"
 Should someone confirm their interaction with the B.BOYT by replying "beer," it will send a signal to actuate a motor inside of itself to rotate a step conveyor and dispense a drink to the user.